scholar-of-artifice/polyglot-security-foundations/docs/deep-dive/sidecar-pattern-explained.md

 ## What is the Sidecar Pattern?

-The Sidecar architecture pattern involves deploying a auxiliary application alongside a target (primary) applicaiton.
+The Sidecar architecture pattern involves deploying a auxiliary application alongside a target (primary) application.
 These application live in distinct containers but are networked together.

-In this proeject, a **Vault Agent** sidecar runs next to every service.
+In this project, a **Vault Agent** sidecar runs next to every service.

 ### Example
 > `vault-agent-overwhelming-minotaur` runs as a sidecar for `overwhelming-minotaur`.